9.6.2 The (Plot Details) Data Tab

-- The source plot is a histogram, a column scatter plot or a violin plot.
+- The source plot is a Histogram, a Column Scatter plot, a Violin plot or a Beeswarm plot.

-Data tab for Box Chart, Column Scatter or Violin Plot
+Data tab for Box Chart, Column Scatter, Violin Plot or Beeswarm Plot

-This group of settings is only available when the source plot is a box chart displaying the binned data or a column scatter plot.
+This group of settings is only available when the source plot is a box chart displaying the binned data, a column scatter plot or a beeswarm plot.

 (Bins are shown here left-aligned.)

 Select the Snap Points to Bin check box to align the binned data points horizontally in the bins.
-Note that if Jitter Points has been selected, this option will be disabled.
+Note, if Type is Dots, only when Random is set as Arrange Points, this option will be available.